Being a parent today is no walk in the park. Especially with anxious kids.

 So our kids expect their lives to be perfect and we desire to make it perfect for them.
 Do we see a problem in this equation?
 Kids get anxious if it is not perfect, if they are slightly uncomfortable.
 It feels too out of control.
 Parents are pulling their hair out because their children are asking for material things, discarding them once purchased, and then asking for more.
 This sets up much conflict between kids and parents.
 But worse I think this is the culprit for some anxiety.

 Anxiety grows out of a feeling that you have no control.
 When parents restrict kids who feel entitled, anxiety can result, kids are desperate to be comfortable, feel good and important all of the time.
 They want their way and if they don’t get it feel desperate.
 Their desperation makes them panic.
-(My future plan is to write an ebook about parenting kids with anxiety.
-This is just one of the causes.
-I hope I get to it soon.
-I hope.)
+Helping Kids with Anxiety.

 My kids have been a little nervous this week, especially my 12 year old who is dreading long days of school then crew practice, then homework.
 To him, it seems as if there is nothing for him to look forward to.
 He proclaims daily that he is quitting everything, desperate for relief from the social anxiety and discomfort he feels.
 Even though I deeply desire to relieve him of his stress, I gently and compassionately make him go.
 I worked with too many children who have limited their lives because of anxiety.
 Once they begin to quit things, it can get worse, everything becomes a choice, even school, even getting help for themselves.
 In extreme cases, they feel entitled to not do what they don’t want to do, to the point that they may not even be brushing their teeth, showering, or leaving the house.
 And they desperately never want to be forced to do anything.
 Feeling so entitled they can become angry and violent when they do not get their way, claiming that they “can’t” and you should know that!